 But I miss you guys I miss connecting with people.
 I’m here in Texas with my fiance.
 She is the one who told me I could have Asperger’s, about a year and a half, two years ago so I have a late diagnosis.
 I did an autism test.
 I scored on the lower spectrum, but I scored on the spectrum nonetheless.
 And it just all came together.

 My whole life came together within a 15 minute test, and I’m so thankful that Misha told me about Asperger’s.
 It all started because she was like yeah I was talking about trains one day and she’s like oh you know Asperger’s people like trains.
 So I looked into it.
 But, what a lot of people don’t talk about is I can’t find a lot about Asperger’s and addictions.
-A lot of people that have Asperger’s just feel so awkward in social situations that they start self medicating.
-That’s what I’ve been doing since I was eight when I started rocking.
+A lot of people that have Asperger’s just feel so awkward in social situations that they start self-medicating.
+That is what I’ve been doing since I was eight when I started rocking.

 I can tell you all the addictions chronologically you know it was, I was eight when I started rocking back and forth.
 That was the first stimming.
 Then it was rock music when I was 12.
 Then it was cigarettes and coffee when I was 16, then it was alcohol when I was 17, and, porn later on.
 Just on and on and on all these addictions.
 And like I said when you’re thinking through your addictions, you’re distorted in your reality.
 You think addictions are cool.